jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     - script:
         name: Static site update on remote Linode
         code: |
-          ssh wercker@linode_IP_Address git -C /home/username/sites/site_name/ pull
+          ssh wercker@linode-IP-Address git -C /home/username/sites/site-name/ pull
 ```

 {{< note >}}
-The username should be the same username used to ssh into the Linode server and add the linode_PUBLIC key to the .ssh/authorized file.
+The username should be the same username used to SSH into the Linode server and add the linode_PUBLIC key to the .ssh/authorized file.
 This step was performed in the "Add Public Key to Linode User Account" section.
 {{< /note >}}

 <p align="center">